 - ½ cup water

-- 1 8 oz package of cream cheese room temperature
+- 8 ounces package of cream cheese room temperature

 - ¼ cup Orchard Choice California Orange Fig Spread

 - 1 egg

 - Preheat oven to 325 degrees.
 Line an 8x8 inch square pan with parchment paper.
 I allow it to hang over two sides to form a handle that will help me pull it out later on.

 - In a mixing bowl, add in the butter and sugar.
 Beat until light and fluffy.